grpc/grpc-java/examples/example-xds/README.md

 bootstrap format).
 This is needed by both `build/install/example-xds/bin/xds-hello-world-client` and `build/install/example-xds/bin/xds-hello-world-server`.

-1. To start the XDS-enabled example server, run:
+1. To start the XDS-enabled example server on its default port of 50051, run:
 ```
 $ export GRPC_XDS_BOOTSTRAP=/path/to/bootstrap.json
-$ ./build/install/example-xds/bin/xds-hello-world-server 8000 my-test-xds-server
+$ ./build/install/example-xds/bin/xds-hello-world-server
 ```

-The first command line argument is the port to listen on (`8000`) and the second argument is a string id (`my-test-xds-server`) to be included in the greeting response to the client.

 2. In a different terminal window, run the XDS-enabled example client:
 ```
 $ export GRPC_XDS_BOOTSTRAP=/path/to/bootstrap.json
-$ ./build/install/example-xds/bin/xds-hello-world-client my-test-xds-client xds:///yourServersName:8000
+$ ./build/install/example-xds/bin/xds-hello-world-client "xds world" xds:///yourServersName
 ```
-The first command line argument (`my-test-xds-client`) is the name you wish to include in the greeting request to the server and the second argument (`xds:///yourServersName:8000`) is the target to connect to using the `xds:` target scheme.
+The first command line argument (`xds world`) is the name you wish to include in the greeting request to the server and the second argument (`xds:///yourServersName`) is the target to connect to using the `xds:` target scheme.

 ### Run the example with xDS Credentials